badbatch/cachemap/README.md

 ## Documentation

-Please read the documentation on the cachemap [github pages](https://dylanaubrey.github.io/cachemap).
+Please read the documentation on the cachemap [github pages](https://bad-batch.github.io/cachemap).

 ## Debugging

-Compile/run cachemap with the `DEBUG` environment variable set to `'true'` to log information to the console each time a cache entry is added.
+Compile/run cachemap with the `DEBUG` environment variable set to `'true'` to log information to the console about each cache entry that is added.

 ## Web worker interface